VU-Programming/OOFP-repls/README.md

 ```

 ## MultiSets
 A multiset is like a set, but allows for duplicates.
+The number of instances of an element, `x` in a multiset `a` is
+ called
-The number of instances of an element in a multiset is called its *multiplicity*.
-For example, in the multiset `{ a, a, a, b, a }`, `a` has a multiplicity of 4, and `b` has a multiplicity of 1.
+ its *multiplicity*, written   <code>m<sub>a</sub>(x) </code>.
+For example, in the multiset `{ a, a, a, b, a }`, `a
+ ` has a multiplicity of 4, and `b
+ ` has a multiplicity of 1.
 The multiplicity is always an integer and never negative.
 The multiplicity of an element which is not in the multiset is 0.

 You will implement three multiset operations: